 Doing better than anyone had expected, I actually skipped two levels of recovery because I was so alert.
 Four hours after surgery, the hubby was driving us home.

 Two days post-surgery, I feel awesome…although the “elephant tranquilizers” are drastically wearing off and occasional chest pains remind me of my ordeal…but it only hurts when I burp…

 I can’t get over how calm and quiet my heart feels.
 For the first time in 23 years my heart isn’t struggling and I barely notice it’s even there.
 Me and my happy heart are ready to live again.

 I’m eagerly looking forward to my next bike ride…without incident…if only the weather would cooperate…

 “Wo!
-I feel good, I knew that I would, now I Feel Good – James Brown
+I feel good, I knew that I would, now I feel good, I knew that I would, now So good, so good, I got you”

+I Feel Good – James Brown

 “I had run for 3 years, 2 months, 14 days, and 16 hours.” – Forrest Gump